Lonnie featured in the Scrum Alliance’s magazine AgileVox

 Photo left: Even at home, Lonnie and her family use the Agile framework to manage events.

-Photo right: Lonnie Johnson and Bria were both featured in the article.
+Photo right: Lonnie Johnson and daughter Bria were both featured in the article.

 Lonnie was featured in an article for the Scrum Alliance titled “Training Scrum?
 Try it From the Back of the Room”.
 In it, Lonnie speaks about the “back of the room” approach and how she has seen it in action through her own experience becoming a Certified Scrum Trainer (CST).

-The main principle is to involve the students and keep them moving.
+The main principle is to involve the students in their own learning by keeping them interested and moving.
 This increases oxygen flow to the brain, which is pivotal to the success of this approach.
-Lonnie discusses specific methods used to accomplish this and really get students learning.
+Lonnie discusses specific methods used to accomplish this and really get students engaged.
 Next, she addresses problems that often arise from this kind of learning structure and goes through coaching techniques to resolve these.
 Finally, Lonnie shares reviews from students that demonstrate how well the “back of the room” approach has helped them learn.

 If you are a Scrum Alliance Member, log in to their site to read the original article.